AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/administration-and-setup.md

 content-type: reference
 product-area: system-administration;setup
 navigation-topic: administration-and-setup
-title: Administration and setup
+title: "Administration and setup: article index"
 description: Find the information you need to manage the Workfront system.
 feature: System Setup and Administration
 role: Admin
 recommendations: noDisplay, noCatalog
 exl-id: f80bb267-be96-41d4-98c5-398bde66499e
 ---
-# Administration and setup
+# Administration and setup: article index

 Administrators have the ability to control and customize the user experience in Workfront.
 Use the links below to get started: